-To use this trainset loading within the Loading worksheet of the input Microsoft Excel spreadsheet you should initially have the input spreadsheet which has been edited to represent the structure loaded within Microsoft Excel.
+To use this trainset loading within the Loading worksheet of the input XLSX spreadsheet you should initially have the input spreadsheet which has been edited to represent the structure loaded.
 To transfer this data defined by the VBScript into the worksheet:

-- 1) Import the TAB delimited file generated above into Microsoft Excel - 2) Highlight the braking or accelerating/traction loading to be copied (only the rows defining the vertical and braking/traction loading) and choose Copy below we are copying the braking trainset
+- 1) Import the TAB delimited file generated above into Microsoft Excel (or an equivalent application). - 2) Highlight the braking or accelerating/traction loading to be copied (only the rows defining the vertical and braking/traction loading) and choose Copy below we are copying the braking trainset